 The stable outlook reflects continued improvement in the tax base and economy amid a sustained recovery.
 The county's financial position will continue to benefit from a strong management team and conservative budgeting practices, along with consistently healthy available reserves.
 Finances are supported by positive trends in cyclical excise taxes that are supported by growing visitor counts and the improving economy, and property taxes are growing modestly.

 Factors that Could Lead to an Upgrade

-- " Significant diversification of economy away from reliance on gaming and tourism - " Appreciation in socioeconomic measures - " Protracted and sustainable growth in available reserves and liquidity
+- " More diversification of the local economy from gaming and tourism - " Sustainable appreciation in socioeconomic measures - " Substantial growth in available reserves and liquidity

 Factors that Could Lead to a Downgrade